pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/intro_to_llms_part_1_terminology.md

 https://www.pinecone.io/learn/langchain-prompt-templates/

+> Vibin Writing:

+Prompts are the primary means by which a user leverages LLMs, thus engineering prompts (prompt engineering) is key to fully utilize the strengths of LLMs.
+Prompts direct generation/retrieval of responses/text.
+Prompts can be decomposed into four components, which aren't strictly necessary for every prompt.
+Instructions tie the other pieces together, directing how each of them should be used.
+External info/contexts are additional sources of knowledge.
+It's important to note that contexts do not have to be explicitly provided, and can be retrieved/referenced.
+User input/query is self explanatory.
+Output indicators mark where generated text begins.

+Prompts & Vector Databases and Embeddings:

+	Prompts are used in conjunction with vector databases and embeddings.
+Effective prompts can include specific instructions that'll retrieve relevant data from vector databases.
+To optimize this, prompts must be constructed with consideration given to embedding space and the relationships between embeddings.

+Prompt Engineering Strategies

+	Reduce ambiguity in favor of more precise instructions.
+Also provide distinct steps and desired formats.
+Formats are best articulated through examples instead of description (show vs tell, essentially).
+	Ensure context is both relevant and comprehensive.
+	Use a model's previous responses as future input in order to iterate a more desirable prompt.
+This strategy is almost conversational, which (might be?) better suited for dynamic/interactive needs.
+	Using tokens to constrain/control output is a good way to fine-tune the output to meet specific requirements, such as length or writing style.

+Considerations to keep in mind while Engineering Prompts

+	Understanding the task/domain is crucial to leveraging an LLM.
+	Bias.
+Any bias in the input will likely be amplified in the output, especially since LLMs are not immune from bias as well.
+	Good prompts should be consistent, even when variations are made from them.
+A common practice (seems to be) testing the response to many slight variations in order to uncover issues.
+	Iteration is important, thus testing and feedback can often be vital to arriving at desired outcomes.

 ### In-Context Learning

 In-context learning refers to a technique used with large language models to fine-tune or adapt them to specific tasks or domains by providing additional training on task-specific examples or data.
 This process allows the model to specialize and improve its performance on specific tasks or to better align with the requirements of a particular application.